deech/fltkhs-clock-offset/README.md

-# fltkhs-light-theme-skeleton
+# fltkhs-clock-offset
-This is a skeleton app to help get going with a light themed FLTKHS native GUI application.
-To install clone this repo then do:
+An app that shows how to create a `Clock` with time offset +- some number of seconds from system time.

     > stack build --flag fltkhs:bundled
-    > stack exec fltkhs-light-theme-skeleton
+    > stack exec fltkhs-clock-offset